Awarded annually to a student whose final project / dissertation deals with an aspect of the history of dress.

 The history of dress and/or textiles has to be central to their research topic.

-The deadline has been extended to 31st May 2024.
+Our next deadline is 31st May 2025.
 Please submit your application by email putting Yarwood Research Grant Application into the subject header:

 1. short CV (not more than one A4 page)